Patricia Gagliano, MD

 Dr. Patricia Gagliano is a New York-licensed physician and IPRO senior manager.
 In her new role as Vice President of IPRO’s Healthcare Quality Improvement Department, she is responsible for leading IPRO’s efforts to improve the quality of care provided in hospitals, nursing homes, home health agencies, clinics, and physician offices.
 She also serves as the State Program Director for New York on IPRO’s five-year Quality Improvement Network-Quality Improvement Organization contract with the Centers for Medicare & Medicaid Services.

 Prior to her position at IPRO, Dr. Gagliano was the Chief Operating Officer of Right at Home In Home Care & Assistance, which provides in-home caregiving services tailored to patient needs.
-She earned her Doctor of Medicine degree from Albany Medical College and her Bachelor of Science degree in Biology from Siena College.
+She earned her Doctor of Medicine degree from Albany Medical College and her Bachelor of Arts degree in Biology from Siena College.